Skip to Main Content

 A Counter Built for Precision

-The address is the Singapore Marriott Tang Plaza Hotel on Orchard Road, but the room reads nothing like a hotel restaurant in the conventional sense.
+Sushi Ichi is a Michelin-starred restaurant in Singapore on Orchard Road, serving Traditional Edomae Omakase at about $250 per person.
+The room reads nothing like a hotel restaurant in the conventional sense.
 The counter format governs everything: the pacing, the sightlines, the relationship between diner and chef.
 Singapore's omakase circuit has expanded considerably over the past decade, with counters ranging from accessible mid-market formats to tightly controlled high-end experiences.
 Sushi Ichi, with its Michelin recognition and Opinionated About Dining placement, operates at the upper end of that range alongside counters like Shoukouwa, Hamamoto, and Sushi Hare.

 Menu architecture at Sushi Ichi is rooted in classical Edomae technique, a style that developed in Edo-period Tokyo around curing, marinating, and aging fish as preservation and flavour-development methods.
 What the format communicates immediately is a rejection of contemporary sushi eclecticism.
 There is no fusion inflection, no Western ingredient pivot, no seasonal specials designed to signal novelty.
 The omakase proceeds through seasonal seafood and vegetables sourced from Japan, with the sequence determined by what has arrived at its moment of readiness.